 - GB-3.
 Overall gut health must be improved to heal acid reflux.
 If you have gut dysbiosis, or an overgrowth of bad bacteria, you can suffer acid reflux as a result.
 An amazing supplement that can help is GB-3.
 It kills yeasts including Candida Albicans, parasites, etc. in your intestines.
 It is incredibly powerful.
 GB-3 can be found in the Myers Detox Store.

 - Aloe vera juice.
 This juice is commonly used to treat upset stomach, diarrhea and inflammation associated with bowel diseases such as ulcerative colitis.
 Aloe vera juice supports digestion and is another great remedy for acid reflux.
 I recommend drinking 1 ounce of the juice mixed in 2 ounces of water when acid reflux symptoms begin.

 - Betaine Hydrochloric Acid.
 Take Betaine HCL with pepsin before meals will help balance your stomach acid levels.
 This is extremely effective at preventing acid reflux symptoms.
 This is counterintuitive, but it is a mistaken belief that acid reflux is caused by too much stomach acid.
 Too much stomach acid is a very rare cause of acid reflux.
 Normally, the problem is too little stomach acid.
-You can find HCL with pepsin in the Live to 110 Store.

 - Glutamine.
 This amino acid can be found in dietary sources such as milk, eggs, fish, parsley, spinach and more.
 Glutamine reduces intestinal inflammation associated with acid reflux and is the main amino acid the body uses to heal the intestinal tract.